dietmarja/LLM-Elements/model_evaluation/readme_evaluation.md

 <h1 align="center">Model Evaluation</h1>

 The program evaluation_01.ipynb in this folder performs fine-tuning and evaluation of a pre-trained BERT model on a custom text classification dataset (text_classification_data.csv).
 The data is available here and can be edited or extended easily.
+Undoubtedly, this dataset is to small for a maningful evaluation.
+Its purpose here is to illustrate how a pretrained LLM can be evaluated.
 Here’s a detailed breakdown of the what evaluation_01.ipynb does:

 Installation and Uninstallation of Dependencies: